-Currently investigations are focused on sites in the Kyrgyz Republic, with support from Central Institute of Applied Geosciences (CAIAG) in Bishkek.
-In future partners from other countries as Tajikistan, Kazakhstan, and China will be involved.
-At the moment we have cooperation with partners from the Kyrgyz-Russian Slavic University Bishkek, the Mountain Societies Research Institute of the University of Central Asia, and the Russian Academy of Sciences Bishkek.
-Different German groups (from Free University Berlin, Technical University Braunschweig, Friedrich-Schiller-University Jena) are involved via the BMBF-funded project Central Asian Holocene Climate (CAHOL).
+The investigations are currently focused on the Kyrgyz Republic and are supported significantly by the Central Asian Institute for Applied Geosciences ZAIAG in Bishkek.
+In addition to Kyrgyzstan, other countries in the region such as Kazakhstan, Uzbekistan and Tajikistan are increasingly included in the studies.
+Aside ZAIAG, there are already cooperative relationships with the Kyrgyz-Russian Slavic University Bishkek, the Mountain Societies Research Institute of the University of Central Asia and the Russian Academy of Sciences Bishkek.
+Several partners from Germany (FU Berlin, TU Braunschweig, Friedrich-Schiller-University Jena) were and are involved in various projects (e.g. BMBF-CADY, BMBF-CAHOL, BMBF-PALESCA - see completed projects).

 Main website GCO-CA